Completed Project

 The upgraded long groyne design:

-• Will use the same alignment and length as the existing groyne (approximately 150 metres).
+- Maintains the same alignment and length as the original groyne (approximately 150 metres).

-• Will be 1.5 metres taller along its crest than the existing groyne to allow for increased storm events and predicted sea level rise.
+- Is 1.5 metres taller along its crest than the original groyne to allow for increased storm events and predicted sea level rise.

-• Will be wider than the existing groyne to provide additional stability in this exposed location.
+- Is wider than the original groyne to provide additional stability in this exposed location.

-• Will use larger rocks (6 – 10 tonnes) than those existing, to cope with the exposed location of the structure and the expected wave conditions.
+- Uses larger rocks (6 – 10 tonnes) than the original, to cope with the exposed location of the structure and the expected wave conditions.

-• Material from the existing structure will be recycled wherever possible to avoid having to send material to landfill, and to minimise the amount to new rock required.
+- Re-uses material from the original structure wherever possible to avoid having to send material to landfill, and to minimise the amount to new rock required.

-• Floating groyne markers will be placed at the sea end to aid navigation.
+- Floating groyne markers have been placed at the sea end to aid navigation.

 Why the works are needed

-If we did nothing to repair or upgrade the long groyne, then;
+If we had done nothing to repair or upgrade the long groyne, then;

 We are also supporting the conservation of Natterjack Toads within Hengistbury Head Nature Reserve through the funding of a specialised pond.